Skip to content

 What is the pass rate for the RACP Paediatrics Divisional Written Exam?

-The college publishes pass rates after each sitting and historical figures have hovered around 60 percent.
-Standard setting is criterion referenced rather than fixed quota.
+RACP publishes per-sitting pass rates by component (DWE Paediatrics 75.9 percent in February 2026).
+Standard setting is criterion referenced rather than a fixed quota.
 Check the RACP trainee portal for the current cycle figures because the headline number can drift between sittings depending on cohort composition and standard setting decisions.

 Can I sit the RACP Paediatrics Divisional Written Exam part time?